The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 Scar removal

-The fatty acids, vitamins E and K in this oil are beneficial for a healthy amount of collagen production in skin tissues.
+In this oil, the fatty acids, vitamins E and K, are beneficial for a healthy amount of collagen production in skin tissues.
 This helps to heal the inflammation fast and prevents scar formation.

 Highly nutritious

-Coconut oil is nutritious with healthy fatty acids and vitamins necessary for skin protection and care.
-Consuming about 30 grams of coconut oil per day can improve the metabolism and liver functions needed for the improved health of the body and skin.
+Coconut oil is nutritious, with healthy fatty acids and vitamins necessary for skin protection and care.
+Consuming about 30 grams of coconut oil per day can improve the metabolism and liver functions needed for improved body and skin health.

 Can you apply coconut oil to your face?

-You might think that applying coconut oil on the face can clog the pore and make your face oily with increased acne breakouts.
+You might think that applying coconut oil on the face can clog pores and make your face oily with increased acne breakouts.

-However, coconut oil is unique and safe for the skin compared to mineral oils and other plant oils.
+However, coconut oil is unique and safer for the skin than mineral and other plant oils.

 It hydrates, softens, cleanses, and protects the skin from bacterial activities like acne.
-This oil is effective for clearing dirt and dead skin cells accumulated in the pores.
+This oil effectively clears dirt and dead skin cells accumulated in the pores.

-It moisturizes the facial skin and makes it appear smooth and have a lighter complexion.
+It moisturizes the facial skin, making it appear smooth and has a lighter complexion.

-Applying this oil to one’s face is beneficial for reducing age spots and wrinkles, and for repairing the damage to the skin caused by the UV rays of the sun.
+Applying this oil to one’s face is beneficial for reducing age spots and wrinkles and repairing the skin damage caused by the UV rays of the sun.

 Initially, when you begin to use coconut oil on the face, you may experience increased outbreaks of acne as it tries to clear the skin from within.
-If you continue to apply coconut oil on your face, acne will gradually diminish and totally clear up.
+If you continue applying coconut oil on your face, acne will gradually diminish and clear up.

 While applying coconut oil on the face, you must apply only a small amount of this oil to the face.
-If your skin is oily, then you must cleanse your face with a natural oil cleanser after 10-15 minutes of applying the oil.
+If your skin is oily, cleanse your face with a natural oil cleanser after 10-15 minutes of applying the oil.

-Applying coconut oil over your moisturizer could likely to clog your pores and result in acne.
+Applying coconut oil over your moisturizer could clog your pores and result in acne.

-Remember, a little bit goes a long way, so don’t slather an excess amount of it on your face.
+Remember, a little bit goes a long way, so don’t slather excess of it on your face.

 If you have sensitive skin, you can mix the coconut oil with a blend of non-comedogenic carrier oils like argan oil, jojoba oil, sunflower seed oil, hemp seed oil, or shea butter.
-In fact, mixing a few drops of hemp seed oil into coconut oil helps keep the sebum from hardening and clogging the pores.
+Mixing a few drops of hemp seed oil into coconut oil helps keep the sebum from hardening and clogging the pores.

 You can also perform mild facial exfoliation before applying the coconut oil to the facial skin.
-If your skin is genetically oily, it is best to apply a very thin layer of coconut oil and do it only twice a week.
+If your skin is genetically oily, applying a very thin layer of coconut oil is best, and doing it only twice a week.

 How to get rid of clogged pores?